Introduction to the Shell and Command Line on Oracle Linux

 kill -l term

-Note: signal value 9, the signal name is KILL, and for the signal name kill, the signal value is 9.
-For signal value 15, the signal name is TERM, and for the signal name term, the signal value is 15.
+For signal value 9, the signal name is KILL, and for the signal name kill, the signal value is 9.
+For signal value 15, the signal name is TERM; for the signal name term, the signal value is 15.

 sleep 600 &